 Graduate students admitted to this training program will complete their PhD thesis work in the lab of one of the program preceptors, and must fulfill graduate coursework and qualifying exam requirements set forth by these programs.

 Other DBBS or BME institutional training grants provide the first two years of support for graduate trainees during their coursework requirements, laboratory rotations, teaching assistant requirements, and qualifying exams.

-Once a thesis laboratory/mentor has been chosen at the end of these two years this SDTP will provide support for years 3 to 5 of graduate training for those students admitted to this program.
+Once a thesis laboratory/mentor has been chosen at the end of these two years this SDTP will provide support for years three to four of graduate training for those students admitted to this program.

 - Mentored research training

 Trainee progress is guided and monitored by direct interaction with the mentor, meetings with thesis and trainee advisory committees, and formal yearly evaluation by the Executive Committee.

 Development and successful completion of an original research project under mentor supervision represents the mainstay of this training program.
 The research project to be pursued by each laboratory-based trainee is agreed upon with a mentor at the time of application to the program.

 The methods and approaches used by each mentor in directing laboratory activities vary and the program encourages diverse approaches.
 Nonetheless, it is expected that mentor and trainee frequently interact face-to-face and via lab meetings, which will foster exposure to work of other lab members.

 Although there is no prescribed number of publications required for reappointment and successful completion of training, submission of at least one full length manuscript by the end of the second year of training is expected.